Care and Support for Those in Need

 Through writing cards, we share love, support, care and prayer with those who have been ill, home-bound or on the prayer list.
 We meet each Tuesday at 1pm in Room 100.
 To help write cards in Christ’s love, contact Ruth Walters at (901) 827-4584 or email@example.com.

 Nothing speaks of love more than a homemade casserole and bread delivered when you most need it.
-To cook and/or deliver, contact Ginny Slover, 901-853-1401 or email@example.com.
+If you know of someone who needs a meal, please contact Melanie Duncan (901)853-8383 or email@example.com.
+To help cook for this ministry, please contact Ann Endicott (901)861-3730 or firstname.lastname@example.org.

 Knitting for Missions

-This group of energetic and compassionate women knits and crochets prayer shawls, pocket prayer squares, baby items for local hospitals, scarves and hats for homeless persons and needy Collierville Elementary students.
+This group of energetic and compassionate women knits and crochets prayer shawls, pocket prayer squares, baby items for local hospitals, scarves and hats for kids in need at Collierville Elementary, and chemo patient hats.
 Meetings include prayer and devotionals.
 Beginners are always welcome.

 Wednesdays at 6:30pm Contact Norene Ritchey, 901-853-2748.